barefacedstorm/TTool/README.md

 Python based HTML Trace-route

-Very basic option if you work in browsers instead of terminals
+Very basic option if you work in browsers instead of terminals, I figured if hosted internally end users would be able to assist troubleshooting easier.

 Toss app.py and templates folder in the location of your choice